virtualizebrief/collection/xenserver/readme.md

 - Get list of all VMs connect to each XenServer
 - Get list of specs for each VM.
 Default is `name_label,vcpus_max,memory_static_max`
 - Create csv for each XenServer
-- Create csv for all XenServer and VMs.
-Single pain of glass
+- Create csv for all XenServer and VMs: single pain of glass.

 ### Powershell output example
 ![image](https://github.com/virtualizebrief/collection/assets/153381859/3ce18dab-cc44-466e-bb4a-c4b7c21feec9)